ory/meta/templates/repository/common/CONTRIBUTING.md

   look at discussions in the forum and take part in community events.
 More info on this in [Communication](#communication).

-- **Answer discussions.** There are several unanswered discussions at all times on GitHub, you can see an
+- **Answer discussions.** At all times, there are several unanswered discussions on GitHub.
+You can see an
   [overview here](https://github.com/discussions?discussions_q=is%3Aunanswered+org%3Aory+sort%3Aupdated-desc).
   If you think you know an answer or can provide some information that might help, please share it!
 Bonus: You get GitHub achievements for answered